Abasay/Job-Tracker-Interview/README.md

 ## AI Features

-The AI analyzer uses OpenAI's GPT-3.5-turbo to:
+The AI analyzer uses GROQQ AI to:

 - Provide concise job summaries
 - Suggest top 3 skills to highlight in your resume
 - Help you better understand job requirements

-## Note

-If you don't have an OpenAI API key, the AI analysis feature will show a fallback message, but all other features will work perfectly.

 ## Build for Production